 Figure out your expenses

-Going through the expenses in step 1, the fixed expenses like housing and groceries which has to be paid should be a stable expense.
+Going through the expenses in step 1, the fixed expenses like housing and groceries which have to be paid should be a stable expense.
 These fixed expenses are going to be identified to categories which should be the same every month.
-Likewise variable expenses should be identified.
-The variable expenses are something which you can not predict each month.
+Likewise, variable expenses should be identified.
+The variable expenses are something that you can not predict each month.

-The fixed expenses are expenses which do not vary from month-to-month.
-This could be rent, groceries, Netflix, gym memberships, etc. These expenses should be easy to identify, and therefore does not require a lot of work.
-The fixed costs does not require a lot of work, since they are fixed.
+The fixed expenses are expenses that do not vary from month-to-month.
+This could be rent, groceries, Netflix, gym memberships, etc. These expenses should be easy to identify and therefore does not require a lot of work.
+The fixed costs do not require a lot of work since they are fixed.
 What does require a bit of work is variable costs.

-When the fixed expenses have been identified,you can start identifying the expenses which varies.
+When the fixed expenses have been identified, you can start identifying the expenses which vary.
 Variable expenses such as personal shopping and replace/repairs.
-Theses expenses can typically not be predicted.
+These expenses can typically not be predicted.
 However, if you go back and repeat what you learned from step 1, you have tracked the average expenses of the different categories a few months back.

 From here you have the average costs of your variable expenses.

 It is important to remember that they are variable for a reason.
-One month you might spend more than you have budgeted, however, another you might use less.
+One month you might spend more than you have budgeted, however, another you might useless.
 You budget to find the average expenses.
 This means in months where you used less than budgeted, you must not use what is left.
-That should be saved in you budget account, for the coming periods where your expenses might go up.
+That should be saved in your budget account, for the coming periods where your expenses might go up.

 Creating the budget

 The budget which you create will be in the columns next to the tracked expenses from step 1.
-This way you have the a direct overview from your budget to your actual expenses.
+This way you have a direct overview of your budget to your actual expenses.

-The actual expenses should hopefully be less that your budget.
+The actual expenses should hopefully be less than your budget.

 If you recognize the sheet, good.
-That means you have completed or read first step to being financial independent.
+That means you have completed or read the first step to being financially independent.

 When the first step is done, you can start on the second step to financial independence.

-Creating a budget is quite simple and only require a little bit of work.
+Creating a budget is quite simple and only requires a little bit of work.

 A budget is a tool you should use to not overspend.
-While i have described some months will be overspend, the budget should be made to an extend where that should not be a problem.
+While I have described some months will be overspend, the budget should be made to an extent where that should not be a problem.
 Finding the average expenses should prevent overspending.